mytardis/mytardis/docs/ref/app_migration.rst

 The 'destinations' subcommand lists the configured transfer destinations.

-The options are as follows:
+The complete set of options is as follows:

   * -d, --dest=Location selects the target location for the migrate, mirror and reclaim subcommands.
   * -s, --source=Location selects the source location for the migrate, mirror and reclaim subcommands.
 The default is "local".